LGBTQ people in Sri Lanka: Family and relationship policy

+Live-in couples

+A large movement exists in India and Sri Lanka concerning the provision of live-in rights to partners who have not married.
+This would provide a centralised instrument to protect partners while allowing Hindu society to decentralise and provide ceremonies or blessings according to what each community thinks is right.

+The rights currently provided to live-in couples mostly match that of married couples through criminal law, however, there are limitations on adoption, and wording used implies a heterosexual relationship.

 Politics

-Human rights and legalities

 The politics of sexual minorities in Sri Lanka differ somewhat from the western norm.
 It is well known that there are several homosexual lawmakers in parliament that do not openly state their sexuality to the public, and there is at least one openly homosexual lawmaker in the cabinet.
 The majority of left-wing parties have mostly viewed homosexuality and the politics of sexual minorities as a non-issue and generally overlook it in favour of advertising populist policies that gain votes, with some of the most vocal homophobia coming from the far-left communist parties as per the traditional communist policy on homosexuality.

-There has been considerable support for reforming LGBT rights from various foreign political organizations.
-The EU, UK and Scandinavia have all attempted to use trade deals to forward LGBT rights.
-The UK's Theresa May and its ambassador to the US have both expresses remorse and regret towards the homophobic laws implemented in India and other Commonwealth countries.

-The highly influential Buddhist organization, Asgiriya Chapter, has vocally advised the government to support reforming the constitution in favour of sexual minorities.
+The highly influential Buddhist organisation, Asgiriya Chapter, has vocally advised the government to support reforming the constitution in favour of sexual minorities.

-“The problem we have is that no one is prosecuted under the law,” says LGBT+ rights activist Waradas Thiyagaraja.
-He said it is when the state takes legal measures, that activists can take counter-legal measures.